Best Fender amps 2025: The finest Fender amplifiers you can get your hands on

 With a USB output onboard you can hook the Mustang Micro up to a computer and effectively use it as an audio interface, utilizing the amplifier settings and effects.
 The rechargeable battery means you won’t have to lose money on continuously buying new ones and the lifespan from one single charge is a suitable four hours.
 If you are going to take the Mustang Micro on your travels, be careful not to overextend the jack as the plastic holding it in place isn’t the sturdiest.

-Read the full Fender Mustang Micro review
+Read more: Fender Mustang Micro review

 (Image credit: Fender)